Staying in Albergues

 If you are walking during the winter months, call ahead to confirm that the albergue you are headed to is open.
 You can ask your hospitalero to make the call if you don’t speak Spanish.

-In order to stay at an albergue all pilgrims must present a pilgrim Credencial.
-Upon arrival pilgrims present their credentials to the hospitalero for a sello, or rubber stamp, which is placed inside the credencial.
+In order to stay at an albergue all pilgrims must present a pilgrim passport, or Credencial.
+Upon arrival pilgrims present their credencial to the hospitalero for a sello, or rubber stamp, which is placed inside the credencial.
 The sellos chronicle the pilgrim’s journey along the Camino, and the credencial provides the evidence that qualifies a pilgrim to receive the Compostela upon arrival in Santiago.

 Pilgrims purchase the credencial from their home-country Pilgrim Association, from the Pilgrim’s Office in Saint Jean Pied de Port, or from the first albergue they stay in when they begin their journey.
 Credenciales are also available in some of the churches and Cathedrals along the Camino Francés, and you can get one at the pilgrim shop, Caminoteca, in Pamplona.